HugoBlox/hugo-blox-builder/starters/landing-page/content/post/project-management/index.md

 ## Ideation

-Wowchemy supports a Markdown extension for mindmaps.
+Hugo Blox supports a Markdown extension for mindmaps.

 Simply insert a Markdown code block labelled as `markmap` and optionally set the height of the mindmap as shown in the example below.